-Bing Ads automated rules work by offering advertisers the opportunity to maximize their efficiency by using specific criteria to make changes to their Bing Ads account.
-These changes can be in a wide variety of ways, but should be used carefully.
+Bing Ads automated rules and bids work by offering advertisers the opportunity to maximize their efficiency by using specific criteria to make changes to their Bing Ads account.
+These changes are applied in a wide variety of ways.

 When creating automated rules, it’s important to remember: